Applying for a Schengen VISA,Ireland VISA, and US VISA from the UK

 Please have a note of this, especially if you

 live the jet set life travel abroad a lot.
 Will be very helpful for VISA application.
 Also important: the reason why you travelled to “sensitive” countries (I have Iran in my travel history, need to explain a few times).

 Though it can be changed (definitely), it’s better to have an excellent plan to explain to the VISA application officer.
 You can make one and print it in case the officer asks you for one.

 Generally, the steps are:

 - You can go to VFS Global Website (maybe not for France, but I don’t have the experience).
 Choose the country you’re applying your VISA to, and the country you’re applying from.
 For France, go to TLS.
-You can also try applying straight to the correct embassy (I’ve just known about this!
+You can also try applying straight to the correct embassy, like Germany for example.
+Austria’s only works for business VISA (I’ve just known about this!
 Will definitely try if there is a chance next time)